EnzoBagnis/ArchipelagoGameTracker/README.md

 ## Planned Features

-- Add the ability to cancel an update in progress
+- Done | Add the ability to cancel an update in progress
 - Make the 'latest changes' arrow useful (current utility is very trivial)
 - Add a change history for the last 10 updates
-- Move the settings button to the right of the title instead of next to the update button
+- Done | Move the settings button to the right of the title instead of next to the update button
-- Add Yes/No values to the lang files
+- Done | Add Yes/No values to the lang files
-- In the settings page, add automatic line wrapping when text overflows the window
+- Done | In the settings page, add automatic line wrapping when text overflows the window
-- In the settings page, make the Steam IDs input box display fully
+- Done | In the settings page, make the Steam IDs input box display fully
-- For the settings page, define a maximum default height
+- Done | For the settings page, define a maximum default height
-- For the settings page, allow resizing
+- Done | For the settings page, allow resizing
-- Add the option to enter game owned manually
+- Done | Add the option to enter game owned manually
 - Dectect game from other platform (Itch.io, epic)
 </details>